wg-osr/walkerga.github.io/about.md

 permalink: /about/
 ---

-u/SaltyGoo's quarantine project to compile all his GLoG ressources and monsters.
+My quarantine project to compile all his GLoG ressources and monsters.
 For my players and whoever wants.

 ### More Information